noobaa/noobaa-core/docs/non_containerized_NSFS.md

 systemctl start rsyslog.service
 ```

-#### 3. `NSFS_ENDPOINT_FORK_MISSING`
+#### 3. `NOOBAA_ENDPOINT_FORK_MISSING`
 #### Reasons
 - One or more endpoint fork is not started properly.
 - Number of workers running is less than the configured `forks` value.

 #### Resolutions
-- Restart the NSFS service and also verify NSFS fork/s is exited with error in logs.
+- Restart the NooBaa service and also verify NooBaa fork/s is exited with error in logs.
 ```
 systemctl status rsyslog.service
 journalctl -xeu rsyslog.service
 ```

-#### 4. `NSFS_ENDPOINT_FAILED`
+#### 4. `NOOBAA_ENDPOINT_FAILED`
 #### Reasons
-- NSFS endpoint process is not running and Its not able to respond to any requests.
+- NooBaa endpoint process is not running and Its not able to respond to any requests.

 #### Resolutions
-- Restart the NSFS service and verify NSFS process is exited with errors in logs.
+- Restart the NooBaa service and verify NooBaa process is exited with errors in logs.
 ```
 systemctl status rsyslog
 journalctl -xeu rsyslog.service